jonjonsonjr/test-docs/README.md

 application from the Cast device, it will hide this component).

-Note that the play/pause/stop buttons are drawables that are defined as aliases to the real assets so you can easily customize them in your application if needed.
-These aliases can be found in the res/drawable directory of the CCL and are named as `ic_mini_controller_pause`, etc.).
-You can copy those aliases to your application and change what they point to.
+Note that the play/pause/stop buttons are drawables that are defined as aliases to the real assets, so you can easily customize them in your application if needed.
+These aliases can be found in the res/drawable directory of the CCL and are named `ic_mini_controller_pause`, etc.).
+You can copy these aliases to your application and change what they point to.

 When you are playing a queue of items and auto-play is on, this component shows an extended area when an upcoming item starts preloading on the receiver.
 This